-For the quarterly period ended September 30, 2020
+For the quarterly period ended March 31, 2022

 [] TRANSITION REPORT UNDER SECTION 13 OR 15(d) OF THE SECU ACT OF 1934 RITIES EXCHANGE For the transition period from to 000-54416 (Commission File Number) SCANDIUM INTERNATIONAL MINING CORP.
-(Exact name of registrant as specified in its charter) British Columbia, Canada (State or other jurisdiction of incorporation or organization) 98-1009717 (IRS Employer Identification No.) 1430 Greg Street, Suite 501, Sparks, Nevada 89431 (Address of principal executive offices) (Zip Code) (Registrant's telephone number, including area code) N/A (Former name, former address and former fiscal year, if changed since last report) Securities registered pursuant to Section 12(b) of the Act: None Indicate by check mark whether the registrant (1) has filed all reports required to b 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or that the registrant was required to file such reports), and (2) has been subject to s for the past 90 days.
-Yes [X] No [] for such shorter period Indicate by check mark whether the registrant has submitted electronically ever required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of t preceding 12 months (or for such shorter period that the registrant was required Yes [X] No [] this chapter) during the Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a smaller reporting company, or an emerging growth company "large accelerated filer," "accelerated filer," "smaller reporting company," a company" in Rule 12b-2 of the Exchange Act.
+(Exact name of registrant as specified in its charter) British Columbia, Canada (State or other jurisdiction of incorporation or organization) 98-1009717 (IRS Employer Identification No.) 1390 Ione Pass Trail, Reno, Nevada 89523 (Address of principal executive offices) (Zip Code) (Registrant's telephone number, including area code) N/A (Former name, former address and former fiscal year, if changed since last report) Securities registered pursuant to Section 12(b) of the Act: None Indicate by check mark whether the registrant (1) has filed all reports required to be 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or that the registrant was required to file such reports), and (2) has been subject to se for the past 90 days.
+Yes [X] No [] for such shorter period Indicate by check mark whether the registrant has submitted electronically ever required to be submitted pursuant to Rule 405 of Regulation S-T ($\S232.405$ of t preceding 12 months (or for such shorter period that the registrant was required Yes [X] No [] this chapter) during the Indicate by check mark whether the registrant is a large accelerated filer, an a accelerated filer, a smaller reporting company, or an emerging growth company "large accelerated filer," "accelerated filer," "smaller reporting company," a company" in Rule 12b-2 of the Exchange Act.
 Large accelerated filer [] Accelerated filer [] Non-accelerated filer [] Small [X] Emerging growth company [] .
 See the definitions of and "emerging growth

-If an emerging growth company, indicate by check mark if t the registrant has elected not to use the exter nded transit ion perio od for com plying wi ith a ny new or re vise d fi nancial ac coun ting star ıdard ls pi rovic lec pursi uant to Sect ion 13(a) of the Ex change A ct. []
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provide ded pursuant to Section 13(a) of the Exchange Act. []